Toshiba gets auditors' signoff, avoiding delisting for now | New Country 923

-TOKYO (AP) — Toshiba Corp.’s auditors signed off, belatedly, on its earnings Thursday, meaning the embattled Japanese electronics and nuclear company will likely avert delisting, for now.
+TOKYO (AP) — Auditors signed off, belatedly, on Toshiba Corp.’s earnings Thursday, meaning the embattled Japanese electronics and nuclear company will likely avert delisting, for now.
 But the auditors, PriceWaterhouseCoopers Aarata, cautioned about remaining risks in a separate statement.

-The approval had not come on schedule because of concerns about Toshiba’s money-losing nuclear business in the U.S. Toshiba’s U.S. nuclear unit, Westinghouse Electric Co., filed for bankruptcy protection in March.
+The approval had not come on schedule because of concerns about Toshiba’s money-losing nuclear business in the United States.
+Toshiba’s U.S. nuclear unit, Westinghouse Electric Co., filed for bankruptcy protection in March.

-Reactors that Westinghouse was building in the U.S. were behind schedule, partly because of beefed-up safety regulations following the 2011 Fukushima nuclear disaster.
+Reactors that Westinghouse was building there were behind schedule, partly because of beefed-up safety regulations following the 2011 Fukushima nuclear disaster.
 Westinghouse’s reactor projects in South Carolina were abandoned earlier this month after the towering costs were weighed.

-Toshiba is still mired in legal wrangling with joint venture partner Western Digital of the U.S., which is opposing Toshiba’s attempt to sell its computer memory chip business to gain the cash it needs to survive.
+Toshiba is still mired in legal wrangling with joint venture partner Western Digital of the U.S., which is opposing Toshiba’s attempt to sell its computer memory chip business to gain the cash it needs to survive, and has taken legal action.

 Thursday was the deadline for the auditors’ approval.
 It had released preliminary earnings earlier, without the approval, to stave off delisting, though the company was later moved to the Tokyo Stock Exchange’s second section from its first section.